Six Things You’ll Need to Know About PEVs

 Charging stations are much harder to find that gas stations – although that’s changing in a few regions.
 Fortunately, there’s lots of help at hand.

-Additionally, there are several regional and national networks, including Aerovironment’s EV Solutions, the ChargePoint network , Car Charging Solutions’ Blink Network and the EVgo network, that provide on-line and mobile phone access to their charger locations.
+There are several regional and national networks, including Aerovironment’s EV Solutions, the ChargePoint network , the Blink Network, the EVgo network and Volkswagen’s non-profit ElectrifyAmerica, that provide on-line and mobile phone access to their charger locations.

 The group-sourced Plugshare app lists commercial and private charging stations in the U.S. Canada, Mexico, the Caribbean and Europe.